zxstim/polkadot-hackathon-2025/README.md

 # DOT UI Kit

-This is a UI kit for the Polkadot ecosystem.
+This is an opinionated UI scaffolding kit for the Polkadot ecosystem (starting with Asset Hub).
 The technical stack is:
 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
 - [Lucide icons](https://lucide.dev/)